hydephp/develop/docs/digging-deeper/troubleshooting.md

 - **Filename**: The full name of a file with the extension.
 Example: `hello-world.md`
 - **Filepath**: The full file path including extension.
 Example: `_posts/hello-world.md`

+You can read more about some of these in the [Core Concepts](core-concepts#paths-identifiers-and-route-keys) article.

 <style>
 #document-main-content > ul > li > p {
     margin-top: 0;